 Sanfilippo syndrome (mucopolysaccharidosis type III; MPS III) has four subtypes (A, B, C, and D) that are distinguished by four different enzyme deficiencies.
 Initial symptoms of the four types of Sanfilippo syndrome include hyperactivity, sleep disorders, and delays in attaining developmental milestones (e.g., crawling and walking).
 All forms of Sanfilippo syndrome are characterized by varying degrees of intellectual disability, progressive loss of previously acquired skills (e.g., language), and hearing loss.
 Affected individuals may experience seizures, unsteady gait, and aggressive behavior.
 Affected individuals may eventually lose the ability to walk.
 Accumulation of heparan sulfate may occur.

 Morquio syndrome (mucopolysaccharidosis type IV; MPS IV) exists in two forms (Morquio syndromes A and B) and occurs because of a deficiency of the enzyme N-acetyl-galactosamine-6-sulfatase and beta-galactosidase, respectively, resulting in accumulation of keratan and chondroitin sulfate in type A and keratan sulfate in type B. A deficiency of either enzyme leads to the accumulation of mucopolysaccharides in the body, abnormal skeletal development, and additional symptoms.
 In most cases, individuals with Morquio syndrome have normal intelligence.
 The clinical features of MPS IV-B are usually fewer and milder than those associated with MPS IV-A. Symptoms may include growth retardation, a prominent lower face, an abnormally short neck, knees that are abnormally close together (knock knees or genu valgum), flat feet, abnormal sideways and front-to-back or side-to-side curvature of the spine (kyphoscoliosis), abnormal development of the growing ends of the long bones (epiphyses), and/or a prominent breast bone (pectus carinatum).
-In some cases, hearing loss, weakness of the legs, and/or additional abnormalities also occur.
+In some cases, hearing loss, weakness of the legs, and/or additional abnormalities also occurs.

 Mucopolysaccharidosis type V is the former designation for Scheie syndrome.
 However when it was discovered that both Hurler and Scheie syndromes occur due to a deficiency of the same enzyme, Scheie syndrome was reclassified as a subtype of mucopolysaccharidosis type I.

 Maroteaux-Lamy syndrome (mucopolysaccharidosis type VI; MPS VI) is characterized by a deficiency of the enzyme N-acetylgalactosamine-4-sulfatase, resulting in accumulation of dermatan sulfate.
 This form of MPS varies greatly among affected individuals.
 Some affected individuals only experience a few mild symptoms, other develop a more severe form of the disorder.
-Possible symptoms of Maroteaux-Lamy syndrome include coarse facial features, umbilical hernia, a prominent breast bone (pectus carinatum), joint contractures, clouding of the corneas, an abnormal enlargement of the liver and/or spleen (heptasplenomegaly).
+Possible symptoms of Maroteaux-Lamy syndrome include coarse facial features, umbilical hernia, a prominent breast bone (pectus carinatum), joint contractures, clouding of the corneas, and an abnormal enlargement of the liver and/or spleen (heptasplenomegaly).
 Skeletal malformations and heart disease may occur in individuals with this form of MPS.
 In most cases, intelligence is normal.

 DiFerrante syndrome (mucopolysaccharidosis VIII; MPS VIII) is an obsolete term for a form of MPS described in a single individual with clinical and biochemical features of Morquio and Sanfilippo syndromes.
 The disorder had been reported to be due to a deficiency of glucosamine-6-sulfate sulfatase.
 Subsequently, this disorder was called MPS VIII (DiFerrante syndrome).
 Dr. DiFerrante later found that the enzyme was normal in his patient, and the disorder had been misdiagnosed.
 Therefore, DiFerrante syndrome is not a valid medical disorder.